 Several cultural events occur in Victoria, throughout the year including concerts, live theatre, and arts festivals.
 While the Victoria Symphony's regular season runs from September to May, the orchestra performs each BC Day (August long weekend) on the Inner Harbour.
 Fans of opera, choral music, and ballet should check out performances by the Pacific Opera Victoria, Victoria Philharmonic Choir, Canadian Pacific Ballet, and Ballet Victoria at the Macpherson and Royal Theatres.

-Sports fans can head to Victoria's Save-On Memorial Centre arena to catch a Salmon Kings hockey game.
+Sports fans can head to Victoria's Save-On-Foods Memorial Centre arena to catch a Royals hockey game.
 The Memorial Centre is also Vancouver Island's main entertainment arena and has hosted live concerts by some of the biggest touring acts in the world.